hamedalsubhi2023/Senior-Design-Project-F-SAE/README.md

 # Senior-Design-Project-F-SAE

-.
 I solely designed the firewall of the car, using the thermal resistance network technique to choose the optimal material in terms of cost and weight that comply with the safety regulations.
-The primary design resulted in choosing the glass wool but further  accurate considerations were made which eventually resulted in choosing  E-fiber glass as the coating thermal resistance material for the firewall main
+The primary design resulted in choosing the glass wool but further  accurate considerations( radiation ) were made which eventually resulted in choosing  E-fiber glass as the coating thermal resistance material for the firewall main